AbdylGaniwu/nba-data-exploration/README.md

 ## Contributing
-Feel free to fork the repository, create a pull request, or report issues.
+Feel free to fork the repository, create a pull request or comment.
 Contributions are welcome!